grafana/grafana/docs/sources/panels/visualizations/time-series/change-axis-display.md

 ### Logarithmic

 Use a logarithmic scale.
-When this option is chosen a select will appear where you can choose binary (base 2) or common (base 10) logarithmic scale of.
+When this option is chosen, a list appears where you can choose binary (base 2) or common (base 10) logarithmic scale.

 ## Axis examples